 Beyond your cancellation rights and forbidden charges, here are some of the other rights that you have when entering into a high-cost credit agreement:

-the high-cost credit grantor must review all the required terms with you (verbally or online) and have you initial each section before the high-cost credit agreement is signed.
+the high-cost credit grantor must review all the required terms with you (verbally or online) and have you initial each section before the agreement is signed.
 This helps you to make an informed decision.

-you must get a receipt of the payments you make on your high-cost credit agreement
+you must get a receipt of the payments you make

 the high-cost credit grantor must not withhold any of the cost of credit from the principal advanced or made available to you